-Pete Carroll says Richard Sherman played second half of season with 'significant' knee injury
+Seahawks coach Pete Carroll says Richard Sherman played second half of season with 'significant' knee injury

 Seahawks coach Pete Carroll said on his radio show on 710 ESPN Seattle Monday that cornerback Richard Sherman played the second half of the season with an MCL injury, which contributed to his frustration.

 Seahawks coach Pete Carroll revealed Monday morning that one factor that contributed to the frustration of cornerback Richard Sherman this season was what he called a “significant” knee injury, specifically to the MCL (medial collateral ligament).
-Carroll said that “fed into” some of Sherman’s other actions, an apparent nod to things such as two notable sideline outbursts during games directed at team’s coaches.
+Carroll said Sherman playing through the injury the second half of the year — he did not specify exactly when the injury occurred — “fed into” some of Sherman’s other actions, an apparent nod to things such as two notable sideline outbursts during games directed at team’s coaches.

 Carroll made the revelation during his regular weekly coach’s show on 710 ESPN Seattle on the Brock and Salk Show.